How to Calculate Your Monthly Car Loan Payment

 Knowing how your monthly payment is calculated is your secret weapon at the dealership.
 It means you can spot when they're trying to play games with your head.

 • Understand the Principal: This is the actual price of the car minus your down payment and trade-in value.
 If you're looking at a $20,000 car and have $4,000 to put down, your principal is $16,000.
 You can play with this number.
 A bigger down payment means a smaller loan, which means less interest paid over time.
-My buddy Dave always saves up an extra $1,000 for his down payment, and it shaves almost $200 off his total interest paid.
+Saving an extra $1,000 for a down payment can shave almost $200 off total interest paid.

 • Interest Rate Savvy: Don't just accept the first rate they offer.
-Shop around for pre-approval from your bank or credit union *before* you go to the dealership.
+Shop around for pre-approval from your bank or credit union before you go to the dealership.
 This gives you leverage.
-I once got a rate from my credit union that was 3% lower than the dealer's 'best offer.'
+A credit union rate can come in 3% lower than the dealer's 'best offer.'
 That's hundreds of dollars saved.
 A Investopedia auto loan calculator can show you the power of a lower APR.

 • Loan Term Trade-offs: A 72-month loan might seem attractive because the monthly payment is lower, but you're paying for that convenience over a much longer period.
 It's like choosing the slowest, longest route to your campsite; you get there, but it takes forever and you burn more gas.
 Think about how much you'll owe on a car that's already several years old.
 The Bankrate auto loan calculator highlights this.

 • Watch Out for Add-ons: Dealers love to tack on extras like extended warranties, gap insurance (which you might need, but always price it out separately), or paint protection.
 These inflate your loan principal.
-My cousin bought a new truck and ended up with $3,000 in 'extras' he didn't really need.
-It added almost $70 a month to his payment.
+It's common to end up with $3,000 in 'extras' you don't really need on a new truck, adding almost $70 a month to the payment.
 The calculator.net auto loan calculator helps you see the impact of these additions.

 Making the Right Choice